Open Agent Toolkit

 • .oat/config.local.json for local developer state

-• ~/.oat/config.json for user-scope fallback state
+• ~/.oat/config.json for user-scope fallback state and personal provider-sync exceptions

 • .oat/sync/config.json for provider sync only